Connecting to CDEK Pay system from CDEK company

 WordPress CMS, unlike OpenCart CMS, is first and foremost a blog content management system and has no hint of e-commerce.
 But don't despair!
 Developers from Automattic worked on correcting this situation and created a great plugin, WooCommerce, which enhances the standard WordPress capabilities to a full-fledged online shop.
 That means the shop exists; we only need to set it up.
 We won't go into elaborate details of setting up WooCommerce in this article.

 WordPress is a universal CMS for websites, and WooCommerce is a universal international plugin for online trading for the WordPress CMS.
 It is known that every country has its own ‘difficulties’ in the sphere of trade: laws, cash registers, taxes, delivery, and payment methods.
 It is simply impossible for the Automattic company to implement solutions for all countries; that is why they created a project with a ‘consistent’ data model and rather good documentation.
-As programmers, we implemented a delivery and payment method for the Russian Federation.

 There are peculiarities of implementation that pertain to the CMS itself.
 For those who haven't programmed in WordPress, an ‘action’ is a set of certain actions on some entity, and a ‘filter’ is also an action but one that changes the received content.
 But that's not all.
 To integrate filters and actions, you also need an entry point to the application, i.e., a particular place or condition on which the action or filter logic will be executed.
 The connection point is called a ‘hook’; we use hooks to latch on to particular parts of the executing code.